MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

     |Start or stop recording     |     Y    |    N     |
     |Take control when another participant shares a PowerPoint     |  Y         | N        |

 Teams provides the capability for enterprise users to create and join real-time meetings.
-Enterprise users can also invite external users who do not have an Azure AD/Office 365 account to participate in these meetings.
+Enterprise users can also invite external users who do not have an Azure AD, Microsoft 365, or Office 365 account to participate in these meetings.
 Users who are employed by external partners with a secure and authenticated identity can also join meetings and, if promoted to do so, can act as presenters.
 Anonymous users cannot create or join a meeting as a presenter, but they can be promoted to presenter after they join.

 For Anonymous users to be able to join Teams meetings, the Participants meetings setting in the Teams Admin Center must be toggled on.